 "EARLY SUNDAY MORNING finds a behavioral texture for the life of Edward Hopper.
 This is an incredibly intricate thing to achieve, and the play achieves it seamlessly.
-You feel, not only through the behavior but through the way the play is structured, that you have not only understood but felt, in dramatic terms, what it would have been like to interact and live with this particular genius.
 I know very, very few plays or movies about someone as singular as Edward Hopper that really manage this...
 The play lingers, not only like a Hopper painting does but in the way it does.

 "This play is unique, haunting, and easy to produce, so long as you have two wonderful actors.
 But there are a lot of wonderful actors who could play these parts, and would in fact be eager to play them."

 "The writing swept me into their lives.
 I have read a lot of plays, and it's unusual to feel this kind of total naturalness for an actor.
 I didn't have to manufacture the story.
 Dara's beautiful (and often very witty—there were so many laughs!) words & dialogue created the people effortlessly; the ideas and the things they struggled for were crystal clear.
 I was impressed and inspired!"

 “WHAT WAS DIFFICULT WAS THE TRAVEL, WHICH, ON ARRIVAL, IS FORGOTTEN.”

 Dramatists Guild of America